azat-co/practicalnode/chapter5/chapter5.md

 4. Save the item back to the `message` collection.

-After we install the library, we can include the MongoDB library in our `mongo-native.js` file:
+After we install the library, we can include the MongoDB library in our `mongo-native.js` file as well as create host and port values.

 ```js
 const mongo = require('mongodb')